St Michael's College, Enniskillen: History

-He operated at the school from 1977 until 2000 and remained on the Board of Governors until 2021.
+He operated unchecked at the school from 1977 until 2000 and remained on the Board of Governors until 2021.

 St Michael's College presidents

 Since the college was taken over by the diocese in 1957, a total of six priests have taken up the role of college president.
 In 2006, Eugene McCullough was the first lay person appointed to lead the college.
 Patrick Mulligan, a native of County Fermanagh, was the first president of the college and served in the post for nine years.
 He oversaw the planning and building of the college at Drumclay as well as its first two expansions.

 Less than three years after his retirement from the post, he was appointed Bishop of Clogher.
 He resigned that position in 1979 due to ill health and died in 1991.
 The second principal was John McElroy, also a native of County Fermanagh, who remained in the post until 1977.
 One of his students was future president, Joseph McGuinness.
 McElroy later became parish priest of Aghalurcher, near Lisnaskea; he died in 2004.